mmarkdown/mmark/FAQ.md

 *implementation* is the *spec*.
 Older versions may happen to work, with newer features unsupported, but this is not guaranteed.

+Latest version of xml2rfc can be found at [pypi](https://pypi.org/project/xml2rfc/).

 ## How do I get different kinds of lists?

 Use the standard markdown syntax for unordered, ordered and definition lists.